 We spend the afternoon exploring Helen Schuler Nature Centre (admission by donation, see website for hours), and surrounding Lethbridge Nature Reserve Park.
 Watched over by the Lethbridge Viaduct, aka High Level Bridge, and surrounded by coulees on the bank of the Old Man River, the city feels far away (but it’s minutes away).
 We explore the indoor exhibits, adjacent Coal Banks Kiosk, and then hike the Coulee Climb Trail for a closer look at the bridge.
 The hike is short and steep (has stairs – not stroller friendly), but rewarding.

-For the best pizza in town, Two Guys And a Pizza Place is the place to go (rated #1 Lethbridge restaurant on TripAdvisor).
+For the best pizza in town, Two Guys And a Pizza Place is the place to go (rated #1 Lethbridge restaurant on TripAdvisor at time of writing).
 The menu is huge, food is delicious, and they even have gluten-free pizza crust!